John Milford: Career

 Throughout his career Milford continued to work in the theater.
 He founded the Chamber Theater at 3759 Cahuenga Blvd, pioneering Equity Waiver productions in Los Angeles, and helped launch the careers of actors such as Richard Chamberlain and Vic Morrow.

-Milford's Los Angeles Times obituary credits him with using his engineering background to help create the original design for the Hollywood Walk Of Fame.
+Milford's Los Angeles Times obituary credits him with using his engineering background to help create the original design for the Hollywood Walk of Fame.

-Milford played the part of Albert Einstein in 1996's Command & Conquer: Red Alert.
+Milford played the part of Albert Einstein in the 1996 video game Command & Conquer: Red Alert.

 Death

 Milford died of skin cancer in 2000.